Week 14 NFL score predictions: A guide to best games, more

 Pat McManamon's pick: The Browns rank third in the league with 14 interceptions and fourth with a plus-10 turnover ratio.
 They forced no turnovers in Houston, the same day that Newton threw four interceptions against Tampa Bay.
 Turnovers make the difference in this game, at home.
 Browns 28, Panthers 20

 FPI win projection: CAR, 59.8 percent.
 The Panthers are favorites in this game, according to FPI, but will need to reverse recent trends to get the win.
-Over the last four weeks, the Panthers are 0-4 with the second-worst defensive efficiency (19.4) in the league, while the Browns have the second-best offensive efficiency (82.3) in that same span.
+Over the past four weeks, the Panthers are 0-4 with the second-worst defensive efficiency (19.4) in the league, while the Browns have the second-best offensive efficiency (82.3) in that same span.

 What to watch for in fantasy: Four of the past five starting quarterbacks to face the Panthers have scored at least 22 fantasy points.
 Baker Mayfield should have several paths to success through the air on Sunday.
 Read more.